Skip to main content

 Path

-Path of directory on FTP server to monitor for new or modified files.
+The directory path on the FTP server to monitor for new or modified files.

 /path/to/directory